Who we are

-With the shortage of early childhood education services throughout the Pilbara, BHP and Child Australia have partnered to develop a sustainable workforce strategy for the local sector.
+With the shortage of early childhood education services throughout regional and remote communities in Australia, Child Australia and BHP have partnered to develop a sustainable workforce strategy for the sector – Thriving Futures.

-Child Australia has over 30 years history in providing exemplary services to regional and remote communities throughout Western Australia and the Northern Territory.
-Our extensive work throughout remote communities in the NT draws many parallels to the challenges we face in service delivery throughout the Pilbara, and as such we have many learnings from which to draw upon.
+Child Australia has over 30 years’ history in providing exemplary services to regional and remote communities throughout Australia.
+Our extensive work throughout remote communities draws many parallels to the challenges we face in service delivery throughout the Pilbara, and as such we have many learnings from which to draw upon.

 Prior to our current on-ground programs, Child Australia partnered with Regional Development Australia (RDA) Pilbara, the Australian Government Department of Social Services, Pilbara Regional Domestic Violence Council, and the Shire of Roebourne to deliver the West Pilbara Communities for Children (WPC4C) initiative.